Tips To Enhance Your Cybersecurity

-A backup is a digital copy of your original data that is used to recover work in case of disaster.
-Most modern software programs have the means to automatically backup whatever data you tell it to, but you can also simply copy document-by-document if you prefer.
+A data backup is a digital copy of your original data used to recover your work in case of disaster.
+Most modern software programs have the means to automatically back up whatever data you tell it to, but you can also simply copy document-by-document if you prefer.

 Be sure to store your backup on an external hard drive, or flash drive.
-DO NOT keep the backup on the same storage device as the original.
-For example, if you store both the original and the back up in the same place and you get hacked you still could lose everything, and that defeats the purpose of a backup.
+DO NOT keep the backup on the same storage device as the original as this will defeat the purpose of a backup.

 Up-To-Date Antivirus Software

 A most definite in cybersecurity is antivirus technology.
-Do some research to find the right one for your size and needs.
+Do some research to find the right one for your size company and needs.
 Once the software is installed, set up auto-updates and make sure they’re happening!
-Failing to regularly update your antivirus software will make it ineffective, making you more vulnerable to a cyberattack.
+Failing to regularly update your antivirus software will make it ineffective, making you more vulnerable to a cyber attack.

 Some tips all employees should know:

-- Never share their passwords, and it should be changed every 3 months
+- Never share passwords, and change them every 3 months

 - Use two-step verification for work computer log-in and all relevant business software log-in

-- Backup your data as often as possible, and know where it’s kept.
+- Backup your data regularly, and know where it’s kept.
 Immediately report any missing data.